Civil Service Reform (17)

 Civil Service Reform took a back seat following the June 2016 Brexit referendum, but there was some interesting comment etc. over the subsequent months and years.

-In parallel, the uneven consequences of 'across the board' austerity were increasingly evidenced in the form of problems at the front line, most particularly in the Health and Social Care sectors.
-Ex-Permanent Secretary Leigh Lewis described the process all to accurately in this extract from a longer article in Civil Service World:
+It wasn't just the NAO who were concerned about the capability of the civil service.
+The uneven consequences of 'across the board' austerity were increasingly evidenced in the form of problems at the front line, most particularly in the Health and Social Care sectors.
+Ex-Permanent Secretary Leigh Lewis described the process all to accurately in this extract from a longer March 2017 article in Civil Service World: